adi1998/DisableFullscreenEffects/README.md

 ## Disable Fullscreen Effects
 Disables fullscreen effects like radial blur and bloom.
+This doesn't capture every such effect since some hardcoded into the animations.
-Can be configured to toggle blur and bloom through r2modman config editor.
+Can be configured to toggle blur and bloom through the r2modman config editor.

 ## Installation